simonsobs/PSpipe/project/data_analysis/dr6xplanck.rst

 ACT/Planck cross correlation
 *******************

-Note that here I'm giving instructuion for the cross correlation with legacy, but the same apply for npipe, just swap global_dr6v4xlegacy.dict with global_dr6v4xnpipe.dict
+Note that here we are giving instructions for the cross correlation of ACT with legacy, but the same apply for npipe, just swap global_dr6v4xlegacy.dict with global_dr6v4xnpipe.dict

 .. code:: shell